FSDAM: Few-Shot Driving Attention Modeling via Vision-Language Coupling: Introduction

-To address these limitations, we develop \textbf{FSDAM}, a framework that learns joint gaze prediction and attention-grounded caption generation from approximately 100 annotated examples.
-To our knowledge, \textit{this is the first work to demonstrate that attention-conditioned language generation can be learned effectively in a few-shot regime}.
-Beyond data efficiency, we introduce attention shift anticipation: unlike prior work that describes current attention, our model predicts where drivers will look next from single frames.c We create supervision by selecting frame pairs where attention demonstrably shifts and annotating observed transitions with structured captions describing scene context, current focus, anticipated shift, and causal reasoning.
-At inference, the model learns to anticipate these shifts from single frames alone, capturing the forward-looking nature of human attention without requiring video input.
-Our key insight is to structure the learning task so that spatial attention and language understanding provide complementary supervision signals.
-We introduce a structured attention reasoning representation where each annotation describes the driving scene, identifies where the driver is currently looking, predicts where attention will shift next, and explains why.
-This structured representation creates explicit connections between visual attention patterns and semantic reasoning.
+To address these limitations, we develop \textbf{FSDAM} (Figure \ref{fig:intro}), a framework that jointly learns gaze prediction and attention-grounded caption generation from 90 annotated examples.
+To our knowledge, \textit{this is the first work showing that attention-conditioned language generation can be learned effectively in a few-shot regime}.
+We also introduce a next-attention target prior derived from semantic cues via minimal-pair supervision.
+Unlike motion-based temporal forecasting, our method estimates future gaze positions from a single frame, conditioned on the current scene.
+We construct supervision by selecting frame pairs with clear attention shifts and annotating each transition with a structured caption describing scene context, current focus, anticipated next focus, and causal rationale.
+At inference, the model captures the forward-looking nature of human attention without requiring video input.
+Our key insight is to couple spatial attention and language understanding as complementary supervision signals through an explicit, structured attention-reasoning format.
+Building on this design, we propose a \textbf{dual-pathway architecture} that decouples gaze prediction from caption generation, enabling effective joint learning under extreme data scarcity.
+In summary, we make the following contributions: